Joviviz/freeCodeCamp/01 - Responsive Web Desing/17 - Cerification Project-Product Landing Page/README.md

           <div class="desc">
             <h2 class="desc-text">Customization</h2>
             <p class="desc-text">
-              The ability to fully customize your guitar has never been better.
-               This appeals to both seasoned players and beginners who want something personal.
+              Now, more than ever, you can fully customize your guitar to fit your unique style and preferences.
+This option appeals to both seasoned players and beginners looking for a truly personal instrument.
             </p>

           </div>